o6-webwork/GDELT_ELK/README.md

 Docker mounts the logstash/logstash_ingest_data/json volume, allowing the logstash container to read it for ingestion.

+To run the app, go to port 5601 on the local machine.

 ## Troubleshooting
 ### Empty Fields in Kibana
 Delete the sincedb.txt in logstash/logstash_ingest_data